Chorus/Note-Documentation/docs/CarePlan/EditRemoveGoalsTargets.md

 ## Remove a Target

-1. You can remove a target from a learner's care plan if the target has no data associated with it.
+You can remove a target from a learner's care plan if the target has no data collected on it.

 2. Click on a target.
 3. Click Edit in the top right corner.
 4. Click Remove target.
 5. Confirm that you want to remove the target from this learner's care plan.

-In case you want to remove a target that has data, you can deactivate the targets.
+In case you want to remove a target that has data, you can deactivate the targets by [changing the phase](../CarePlan/TargetPhases.md/#change-a-targets-phase) to Deactivated.
 A goal that only has deactivated targets will be displayed in the past tab.

 [Demo video: Add a Goal and Targets to a Care Plan](https://youtu.be/_DCx4QZ3VQA "Title")